 Automatically attach email messages to the user

-Let's assume that you have a user or member type (HR, Intercom, Trello, or some other app).
+Let's assume that you have a user or member Database (HR, Intercom, Trello, or some other app).
 Sometimes it can handy to unite all the relevant information.
-See below for how to configure the GitLab member type to include all emails sent by this person to the configured inbox.
+See below for how to configure the GitLab member Database to include all emails sent by this person to the configured inbox.

 Connect the email inbox to Fibery as shown above

-Open user or member type editor and create an automatic relation to messages using matching on the email address field.
+Open user or member Database editor and create an automatic relation to messages using matching on the email address field.